chris-short/rak8s/README.md

 ### Why?

-Because Raspberry Pis are rad, Ansible is awesome, and Kubernetes is a killer app!
-Also, it's cheaper than a year of GKE.
+Because Raspberry Pis are rad, Ansible is awesome, and Kubernetes is keen!

-### Prerequisites
+# Prerequisites

 * Raspberry Pi 3 (3 or more)
 * [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/)